UniversalDependencies/docs/introduction.md

 It's easy to come up with a proposal that improves UD on one of these dimensions.
 The interesting and difficult part is to improve UD while remaining sensitive to all these dimensions.

-## Current work

-After extensive discussion, we have developed a somewhat extended universal part-of-speech tag set.
-This set makes some distinctions that were missing in the original proposal, but were perceived to be of importance by many, and clarifies the definition of categories.
-As a result of this work, universal POS categories have substantive definitions and are not necessarily just equivalence classes of categories in underlying language-particular treebanks.
-Hence, work to convert to UD POS tags often requires context-sensitive rules, or some hand correction.

-The UD morphological features aim to provide a stripped down basic set of features which are most crucial for analysis and are widespread across languages.

-The dependency representation of UD evolves out of Stanford Dependencies (SD), which itself follows ideas of grammatical relations-focused description that can be found in many linguistic frameworks.
-That is, it is centrally organized around notions of subject, object, clausal complement, noun determiner, noun modifier, etc.
-The goal of the new work was to simultaneously:

-* Add or refine relations to better accommodate the grammatical structures of typologically different languages
-* To clean up some of the quirkier and more English-specific features of the original version.
-Hence, the new taxonomy has _less_ relations than the original SD.

 ## History

 The Stanford dependencies were originally developed in 2005 as a backend to the Stanford parser